-Dress code: all participants must be dressed in a Polo and Khaki pants.
-Due to safety reasons, only participants wearing closed toed shoes and dressed in long pants will be able to participate in the planned STEM modules.
+Dress code: all participants must be dressed in school appropriated clothing that are tasteful and free of rips or tears.
+Due to safety reasons, only participants wearing closed toeds hoes and dressed in long pants will be able to participate in the planned STEM modules.